URBREATH/15-minutes-city/README.md

-grid_gpkg = full path to a GPKG external grid file in EPSG:3857 hex_diameter_m =  diameter (meters) of the hexagons of the hexagonal grid (default = 250.0) clip_layer = full path to a GPKG polygon file in EPSG:3857 used to clip the area of interest
+grid_gpkg = full path to a GPKG external grid file in EPSG:3857 hex_diameter_m =  diameter (meters) of the hexagons of the hexagonal grid (default = 250.0) clip_layer = full path to a GPKG polygon file in EPSG:3857 used to clip the area of interest virtual_nodes = true/false
 ```

-**Minimum required parameters: aoi_bbox, execution_filename, execution_output_local_path**; default (poi_category_osm = ‘all’).
+**Minimum required parameters: area of interest and the path folder and the filename**; default (poi_category_osm = ‘all’).
 The filename identifies the area of interest and is used as the output name for both the CSV and GPKG files.

 A separate `parameters_<city>.ini` file is created for each city that requires computation, stored in the parameters folder.

 The script automatically saves the hexagonal grid to the working grid folder, naming it grid.gpkg.
 The script also allows the use of an external grid, if provided via the `grid_gpkg` parameter.

 ---

 ## Algorithm Workflow

-### 1. Data Download
+### 1. OSM Data Download

-1. The street network is downloaded from OSM through the **Pandana library**, limited to pedestrian or bicycle-accessible streets.
+- The street network is downloaded from OSM through the **Pandana library**, limited to pedestrian or bicycle-accessible streets.
 If a network file already exists in the output_local_path folder, it is reused and not downloaded again.The same logic is applied to POIs.

-2. Grid parameters are computed and stored in a CSV file (grid_parameters.csv), including the area extent and the hex_radius_m, defined as hex_diameter_m / 2.

-3. Points of Interest (PoIs) are processed according to the selected source:

-	- for OSM categories, data are downloaded only if the corresponding category CSV is not already present;

-	- for custom categories, the provided CSV files are copied into the custom_poi folder if not already present;
+- Points of Interest (POIs) are handled as follows: OSM category data is downloaded only if the corresponding CSV is missing, while custom category CSVs are copied into the custom_poi folder if not already present.

 ---

 ### 2. Hexagonal Grid Generation

-- The area of interest is divided into **hexagons** with a default hex_diameter_m (hex_radius_m = 125 m), generated only where OSM street nodes exist.
+The area of interest is divided into **hexagons** with a default hex_diameter_m (125 m), generated only where OSM street nodes exist.
+Grid parameters are computed and stored in a CSV file (grid_parameters.csv), including the area extent and the hex_radius_m, defined as hex_diameter_m / 2.
+If virtual_nodes = true, a virtual node is placed at each hexagon centroid, and a connecting edge is added to the nearest OSM street node, extending the network to ensure full hexagon coverage.

 ---

 ### 3. Proximity Index Calculation

 For each hexagon:

-1. Walking times to the nearest PoI in each category are calculated; the model uses the **Pandana library** to find the nearest POI for each location.
+- Walking times to the nearest PoI in each category are calculated; the model uses the **Pandana library** to find the nearest POI for each location.
-2. Walking times are computed for each POI category, together with two aggregate metrics: **overall_average** (mean walking time across categories) and **overall_max** (maximum walking time among categories).
+- Walking times are computed for each POI category, together with two aggregate metrics: **overall_average** (mean walking time across categories) and **overall_max** (maximum walking time among categories).

 ---